-Meth is made up of clear, chunky crystals that look like ice.
+Methamphetamine (Meth) is a stimulant drug.
+Crystal methamphetamine is a form of the drug that looks like glass fragments or shiny, bluish white rocks.
 It can be taken orally, or by snorting, injection or smoking.
 Meth is chemically related to amphetamines, but its effects on the central nervous system are more powerful.

 Did you know?

 - Meth is extremely addictive.